allbto/Swiftility/README.md

 # Swiftility

-Framework grouping my utilities to use in various projects
+Framework grouping utilities to use in various projects

 ## Installation